ludovitkapusta/react-easy-notifications/README.md

 #### `onClose`  | function
 Gives you ability to call your own callback when notification was closed.
 #### `closeOnClick`: | bool
-Allow/disallow closing notification by clicking on the notification
+Allow/disallow closing notification by clicking on the notification.
+Allowed by default.
 #### `target`: | string
 Sets targeted `<NotificaitonController />`